SimonARG/php-blog/readme.md

 1. Download the project [as a .zip](https://github.com/SimonARG/php-blog/archive/refs/heads/main.zip).
 2. Unzip download contents into Apache's `htdocs` folder.
+3. Run `composer install` and `npm i`.
-3. Run `setup.bat` in order to create the `.env` file.
+4. Run `setup.bat` in order to create the `.env` file.
-4. Open the `.env` file and fill the values with your SQL database's information.
+5. Open the `.env` file and fill the values with your SQL database's information.
-5. Run `initialize.bat` in order to seed the initial configuration.
+6. Run `initialize.bat` in order to seed the initial configuration.
-6. In `intialize.bat`, first run the `migrations` using the `up` function, then the `seeders` and choose the `IntialSeeder`.
+7. In `intialize.bat`, first run the `migrations` using the `up` function, then the `seeders` and choose the `IntialSeeder`.
-7. Configure your Apache server as you wish, and head to the root URL in a web browser.
+8. Configure your Apache server as you wish, and head to the root URL in a web browser.
-8. Log-in as `email: admin@gmail.com password: admin`.
+9. Log-in as `email: admin@gmail.com password: admin`.
-9. Head to the `configuration` menu from the sidebar.
+10. Head to the `configuration` menu from the sidebar.
-10. Configure the UI to your liking.
+11. Configure the UI to your liking.
-11. Start blogging!
+12. Start blogging!

 ## Usage: